 Show exit popup

 This option gives the liberty to choose the number of times the exit intent popup must be displayed to the site visitor.
 The option chosen here is ‘only once per page.
 With this, the WooCommerce plugin, Retainful will display the popup only when the visitor tries to exit the page for the first time.

 The website cookie records the session of a site visitor for the number of days given here.
 After this, the record gets deleted automatically.

-Here the option ‘Cart Page’ is chosen.
-The CTA button on the exit-intent popup will redirect the visitor to the cart page to complete the purchase.
+Here the option ‘Checkout Page’ is chosen.
+The CTA button on the exit intent popup will redirect the visitor to the checkout page to complete the purchase.

 This is completely optional but as per the GDPR guidelines, it is mandatory to get user permission to collect information.
 The information collected here is the email and so it is a wise decision to keep this field enabled.
 You must also type in the message that needs to be shown to the visitor.

 Two templates are presented here.
 Choose any one and customize as per your needs.
 The customization needs to be done using HTML coding.
 Shortcodes are used here to make the exit popups personalized.

 Beyond this, there is also a provision to type in the HTML code from scratch if you prefer to design a brand new template.